LingjieFan/ObjectC/README.md

 #### Single inheritance

-ObjectC supports single inheritance and multiple interfaces.
-ObjectC binds each class with an address.
+ObjectC supports single inheritance.
+Each class is binded with an address.
 The root of all classes is 'NULL', while the child class of 'NULL' is 'CLASS', as you can find a linked list in Class.h, Class.c, Object.h or Object.c files:

 ```C
 #define CLASS &Class_Class     // in Class.h bind each class with an address